reactive/data-client/docs/core/guides/legacy-browser.md

 ---
 import PkgTabs from '@site/src/components/PkgTabs';

-Rest Hooks is designed to work out of the box with most tooling.
+Reactive Data Client is designed to work out of the box with most tooling.

 If you see, `Uncaught TypeError: Class constructor Resource cannot be invoked without 'new'` this is most likely due to targeting Internet Explorer support with a custom webpack configuration.